 Skip to content

-Laboratory oven price: what you really need to know
+Laboratory oven prices: what you really need to know

-Laboratory oven price: what you really need to know
+Laboratory oven prices: what you really need to know

-Laboratory oven price: what you really need to know
+Laboratory oven prices: what you really need to know

-Why do some labs spend thousands of dollars on an incubator, while others can find what they're looking for for a few hundred dollars?
-This is one of the first questions buyers ask when looking for a lab incubator .
-Understanding the factors that influence lab incubator prices will not only help you make the right purchase at the right time, but also help you make the right choice based on your actual needs without overpaying.
+Why do some laboratories spend several thousand euros on an incubator, while others find what they need for just a few hundred euros?
+This is one of the first questions buyers ask when searching for a laboratory incubator .
+Understanding the factors that influence the price of a laboratory incubator will allow you not only to buy at the right time, but also to make a choice suited to your actual needs, without overpaying.

-In this article, we explain precisely what the cost of an incubator is, the determining factors, the pitfalls to avoid, and the solutions for equipping your laboratory at a lower cost.
-Stay tuned until the end: we also present a professionally reconditioned alternative that can cut the cost in half, while guaranteeing performance and safety.
+In this article, we explain precisely what the price of an oven includes, the determining factors, the pitfalls to avoid, and solutions for equipping your laboratory at a lower cost.
+Stay tuned until the end: we also present a professional refurbished alternative that can cut the cost in half, while guaranteeing performance and safety.

 Ovens

-Discover our selection of ovens, tested and inspected to meet the requirements of modern laboratories.
+Discover our selection of ovens, tested and controlled to meet the requirements of modern laboratories.

 Laboratory oven: role, operation and applications

-A laboratory oven is a piece of equipment designed to heat, dry, sterilize, or test samples at controlled temperatures.
-Its uses range from biology to food, pharmaceuticals, and industrial research.
+A laboratory incubator is a piece of equipment designed to heat, dry, sterilize, or test samples at a controlled temperature.
+Its use extends from biology and food processing to pharmaceuticals and industrial research.

-The principle is simple: an integrated heating system (resistances, natural or forced convection) raises the temperature of the interior chamber.
-This is thermally insulated and often equipped with removable shelves to accommodate different containers.
+The principle is simple: an integrated heating system (heating elements, natural or forced convection) raises the temperature of the internal chamber.
+This chamber is thermally insulated and often equipped with removable shelves to accommodate different containers.
 The temperatures reached generally vary between 40°C and 300°C depending on the model, and thermal stability is a key indicator of quality.

 Here are some typical uses: